 But the philosophy of clicker training includes an active choice to avoid punishment.
 And it does so for a number of reasons, aside from ethical considerations and emotional concerns.

 We know too, that dogs that are not punished at all, learn faster and are less aggressive than dogs trained using intimidation or force.
-You can read up on the studies that have led to these conclusions here

-Reducing bad behaviour through clicker training
+Reducing bad behavior through clicker training

 That was the third of our three consequences.